touchlab/KaMPKit/README.md

 Take a walk through the app's code and libraries.
 Make changes, recompile.
 See how it works.

 [GENERAL_ARCHITECTURE](docs/GENERAL_ARCHITECTURE.md)

-For information on how to debug kotlin in Xcode, check out the [Debugging Kotlin In Xcode](docs/DEBUGGING_KOTLIN_IN_XCODE.md) doc

 ## 4) Background Education